 On the early morning of the New Year's Day of 1942, the first Japanese troops entered Angeles occupying it up to January 1945.
 During the Japanese invasion, another type of local government was set up on January 22, 1942.
 During the Japanese occupation, Clark Air Base then became a major centre for staging Japanese air operations.
 Japanese aircraft flying out of Clark participated in the Battle of Leyte Gulf, reported to be the largest naval battle of the Second World War.

 Clark Air Base was recaptured by the Americans in January 1945, culminating three months of fierce fighting.
-After three years of horendous atrocities committed by the Japanese forces, Angeles City and the rest of the Philippines were finally liberated by the combined United States and Philippine Commonwealth troops in 1945.
+After three years of horrendous atrocities committed by the Japanese forces, Angeles City and the rest of the Philippines were finally liberated by the combined United States and Philippine Commonwealth troops in 1945.

 Independence and Cityhood